 Reading aloud to your students is a classroom tradition.
 If you ask students what they remember most about their time with Mrs. So and So, chances are pretty good that the students will mention the books Mrs. So and So read to them.
 In surveys with teachers, sharing favorite books with students is often one of the top teacher loves.
-This classroom tradition is wonderful, but in this post, I’d like to share ways that interactive read alouds can be used for much more.
+This classroom tradition is wonderful to be sure, but in this post, I’d like to share ways that interactive read alouds can be used for instruction and skill building.
+Interactive read alouds and mentor text lessons link instruction to the warm feeling of oral reading.

 Each Kindness by Jacqueline Woodson is not a warm fuzzy book by any means.
 It is about a young girl in poverty and in foster care who enters an unwelcoming classroom.
 She is left out and teased, but suddenly, one day, she is gone.
 The students are left with the guilt of how they treated her and that they would never have the opportunity to apologize.
 How can this type of book be used to drive discussion and help students connect to the themes?
 The unit I created to go with the book includes comprehension activities, a classroom kindness lapbook, and a class book.
 Discussion is woven throughout the unit.